BUMETCS673/group-project-team6-python/team.md

-### Group Member:
+## Group Member:

-Shawn - Team leader
+#### Shawn - Team leader

+Hi all, It's nice to study with you guys in this project.
+Base on my major was Mathematics during my undergraduate, I would really like to do moren stuff about software development.
+Hope we could have a great time with group work :)

-Siming  - Requirement Leader
+#### Siming  - Requirement Leader

-Lijian - Configuration leader
+#### Lijian - Configuration leader

-Dawei - QA leader
+#### Dawei - QA leader

-Haiyang Wang - Security leader
+#### Haiyang Wang - Security leader